 - Know your purpose.

-You must understand what you hope to accomplish before you can create effective visuals.
-Determine whether your purpose is declarative or exploratory. understand your financial KPIs.
-Determining the answers will help inform the types of tools and formats you’ll need.
+Understanding what you hope to accomplish before you start creating visualizations is key to success.
+Determine whether your purpose is declarative or exploratory.
+Make sure you understand your financial KPIs.
+Determining the answers to these questions will help guide you toward the tools and formats that will be most beneficial for you.

 - Keep your audience top of mind.

-Your data visualizations will require different levels of detail depending on who is viewing them.
+Your data visualizations will require varying levels of detail depending on the context, such as who is viewing them.
 Financial data presentations for the C-suite need high-level, highly relevant information that helps leaders make strategic decisions.
-However, if you are presenting to LOB leaders, digging into the finer details can provide them with useful information.
+However, if you are presenting to line-of-business leaders, digging into the finer details can provide them with useful information.